vlshields/Eclipse/README.md

 ### macOS
 1. Download the `.zip` file from the [releases page](https://github.com/vlshields/Eclipse/releases/)
-2. Extract the archive
-3. Drag the extracted game to your applications folder
+2. Extract the archive to your applications folder
 4. Right-click `Eclipse.app` and select "Open"
-5. macOS will warn that Eclipse isn't from the App Store.
+5. A warning will appear stating that Eclipse isn't from the App Store.
 To bypass this, go to settings -> privacy and security click "Open" to run anyway
    - You only need to do this the first time you launch the game

 ### Linux / Universal